Your Fort Lauderdale Probate Litigation Attorney Must be Experienced, Hard-Working and Compassionate

 Once you receive a Notice of Administration from the probate court, you only have 90 days to file a challenge to the decedent’s will.
 If you fail to timely file an objection with the court, you will likely lose your ability to challenge the will.
 Florida law allows for an extension of this time period for only one reason: “a misstatement by the personal representative regarding the time period within which an objection must be filed.”
 The law goes on to state that, “[t]he time period may not be extended for any other reason, including affirmative representation, failure to disclose information, or misconduct by the personal representative or any other person.”

-Q: How can someone prove that a will was executed without testamentary capacity or under undue influence?
+How can a Fort Lauderdale probate attorney prove that a will was executed without testamentary capacity or under undue influence?

 Proving that a will was executed without testamentary capacity or under undue influence can be challenging.
 Often, the person seeking to challenge the will must rely on circumstantial evidence – evidence of events preceding the date of execution which suggest that the testator (the person who created the will) either lacked sufficient mental capacity or was in a position to be influenced into making decisions he or she would not have made independently.